AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 },
 ```

-We create a String variable called `subtitle` that will be displayed at the bottom of our screen.
+We create a String variable called `subtitle` and display it at the bottom of our screen.
 Whenever a new word is retrieved in the `onStreamMessage` callback, we will update that variable and trigger a rebuild to show the most up-to-date subtitles.

 ```dart
 Padding(